OldSneerJaw/synctos/README.md

     const testHelper = require('../node_modules/synctos/etc/test-helper.js');

-Create a new `describe` block to encapsulate the forthcoming test cases and and also initialize the synctos test helper before each test case using the `beforeEach` function.
+Create a new `describe` block to encapsulate the forthcoming test cases and also initialize the synctos test helper before each test case using the `beforeEach` function.
 For example:

     describe('My new sync function', function() {
       beforeEach(function() {